 When you want to start a business in Sweden there are several issues you must take in consideration, for example which type of legal entity to open, which are the rules applied for each type of company, how can you register your business, which is the initial financial effort you have to take in account and other stuff regarding your business plan for a competitive position in the Swedish market.

-Below, our lawyers in Sweden explain the main steps when starting a company in this country.
+Below, our lawyers in Sweden explain the main steps when starting a company in this country in 2023.

 Available legal entities

 |Sole trader, general partnership, limited partnership, private limited liability company, public company, economic association|

 Minimum share capital

 |EUR 5,620 for private companies, EUR 56,200 for public companies|

 |Minimum number of directors||2 for private companies, 3 for public companies|